 Becoming HIPAA compliant requires more than simply following HIPAA Security and Privacy Rules.
 Covered entities and business associates must also prove that they’ve been proactive about preventing HIPAA violations by creating privacy and security policies.

 These policies must be documented, communicated to staff, and regularly updated.
 In addition, staff must be trained on HIPAA policies during orientation and at least once a year.
 Finally, they must attest (in writing) that they understand all HIPAA policies and procedures.

 2. Name a HIPAA Privacy Officer and Security Officer

 HIPAA legislation is complicated and ever-changing, so every organization needs its own internal HIPAA experts.

-The HIPAA Security Rule requires covered entities to designate a Privacy Compliance Officer to oversee the development of privacy policies, ensure those policies are implemented and update them annually.
-In addition, the Privacy Officer and Oversight Committee members must undergo regular training to stay abreast of changes to HIPAA regulation.
+The HIPAA Security Rule requires covered entities to designate a Privacy Compliance Officer to oversee the development of privacy policies, ensure those policies are implemented, and update them annually.
+In addition, the Privacy Officer and Oversight Committee members must undergo regular training to stay abreast of changes to HIPAA regulations.

 Covered entities are also required to have a HIPAA Security Officer to ensure policies and procedures are in place to prevent, detect, and respond to ePHI data breaches.
 The Security Officer establishes safeguards required by the Security Rule and conducts risk assessments to gauge their effectiveness.